 - Even if it is summer, you have the chance to try a doggie-led mode of transport.
 The centre has big buggies that the dogs can pull in summer.

 - If you have a gentle constitution please be aware that the dogs go to the loo, as they dash along so you will get some whiffs.

-Being a little scared of dogs, I was a bit worried about dog-sledding in Lake Baikal, but I had a wonderful time.
+Being a little scared of dogs, I was a bit worried about dog-sledding, but I had a wonderful time.
 I am incredibly glad that the weather wasn’t completely freezing, as that scared me too!
 I thoroughly enjoyed my dog-sledding experience and I would definitely have another go, especially as Mr Fluskey got to drive his and I didn’t.
 Maybe I will one-up him by renting a snowmobile next time!